Joseph Warton

-Joseph Warton (April 1722 - 23 February 1800) was an English clergyman, academic, and literary critic.
+Joseph Warton (April 1722 - 23 February 1800) was an English poet, clergyman, academic, and literary critic.

 Early life and education

 Warton was born in Dunsfold, Surrey, England.
 His family later moved to Hampshire, where his father, the Reverend Thomas Warton, became vicar of Basingstoke.
 A few years later in Basingstoke, Joseph's sister Jane, also a writer, and his younger brother, Thomas Warton, were born.
 Their father later became a professor at the University of Oxford.

 Joseph was educated at Winchester College and at Oriel College, Oxford.